snowplow/advanced-analytics-mobile-accelerator/content/_index.md

 #### Introduction

 Welcome to the **Advanced Analytics for Mobile** accelerator.
-Once finished, you will be able to build a deeper understanding of customer behaviour on your mobile apps and use your data to influence business decisions.
+Once finished, you will be able to build a deeper understanding of customer behavior on your mobile apps and use your data to influence business decisions.

 Here you will learn to:

-- Model and Visualise Snowplow data
+- Model and Visualize Snowplow data
   - using the [snowplow-mobile](https://hub.getdbt.com/snowplow/snowplow_mobile/latest/) dbt package and Streamlit
   - using our sample data (no need to have a working pipeline)
 - Set-up Snowplow Tracking in a mobile app